 You can also try asking your therapist about sliding scale fees.
 A sliding scale is a range of lowered fees that a therapist may offer based on the client’s financial need.
 For example, a therapist may list a sliding scale of $80-$150 per session.
 Some clients with financial needs, including undergraduate and graduate students, may pay $80 per session even though the therapist’s standard fee is $150.

 On-campus counseling centers protect your privacy and take your confidentiality seriously.
 Where off-campus therapy may provide more privacy is in running into someone you know in the waiting room or while coming and going from sessions.
 Because therapists in the community are based off-campus, there is less possibility of this happening.
 Some students may also prefer to keep their college life and therapy separate to have more distance.

-How do I find an off-campus therapist?
+How to find an off-campus therapist

 Finding an off-campus therapist can be a great option if you are seeking longer-term care, want to keep college and therapy separate, or need a therapist who specializes in a particular topic like eating disorders or addictions.

 If you are in New York City, the Greater Boston Area, or Rhode Island, you can use Zencare.co to check the most up-to-date therapist availabilities and insurances.
 All clinicians on Zencare are interviewed and vetted by our clinical team before joining our network, and you can view videos of each therapist to get a feel for them and find someone you feel you can connect with.
 For those who have phone anxiety, you can book a free initial call on the website for the therapist to call you, or message the therapist via email.

 Otherwise, you can contact your primary care provider for a list of therapists or psychiatrists nearby that accept your insurance.
 Campus counseling centers usually can provide referrals.
 There are also various online resources that you can turn to, including online therapists, self-care apps, and websites for finding mental health professionals in the area.